condecodes-dev/git-author-sync/README.md

 ## Configuration (`config_user.txt`)

-Edit the file `config_user.txt` to reflect your identity mapping:
+Edit the file `config_user.txt` with the identity mapping to be applied:

 ```
 OLD_NAME=your-personal-name